Yandex Cloud

 $data;

-It is convenient to write data using connections for prototyping and initial setup of data write operations.
-Before writing data to a bucket, create a connection to Object Storage and use the following SQL statement:
+Connections are a convenient way to write data when prototyping or initially configuring data writing.
+To write data to a bucket, create a connection to Object Storage and then use the following SQL statement:

 INSERT INTO <connection>.<path>